Carabouille/Alarm_Clock_dawn_simulator/README.md

 - The Zen river
 - The light for the dawn simulator feature
 - The switch on the top
+- A battery (in case the electricty is shutting down)
 - And the switchs and the potar on the side

 My favourite color is the pink (hard to guess ^^)